Alkoarism/Space_Invaders/README.md

 - Any other number has no meaning to the game.

 The used keys are:
-- A/D: Move player pad;
+- A/D or LEFT/RiGHT: Move player pad;
+- SPACE: Shoot;
 - ESC: Close application.

 External sources: